mantidproject/mantid/docs/source/release/v6.3.0/mantidworkbench.rst

 Bugfixes
 ########
+- Fixed a memory leak when closing the :ref:`InstrumentViewer` window.
 - Fixed a bug where folding the :ref:`Pick Tab<instrumentviewer_pick_tab>` crashed Mantid.
 - Fixed a crash on the :ref:`Draw Tab <instrumentviewer_draw_tab>` when trying to sum detectors on a workspace which doesn't have common bin edges across all spectra.
 - Getter for the :ref:`InstrumentViewer` will return a fully constructed instance to avoid a segmentation fault.